wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Section 4.5 of RFC4035.
 It is recommended that readers read RFC4035 in its entirety for a better understanding.
-At the root of the concern is that new records could have been added to the zone during
+At the root of the concern is that new records could have been added to the zone during the TTL of the NSEC record, and that generating negative responses from the NSEC record would hide these.
+We believe this recommendation can be relaxed because lookups for the specific name could have come in during the normal negative cache time and so